joshbegley/nyt-latest/previous.md

 **Elon Musk’s Downplaying of Germany’s Nazi Past**\
 `Readers discuss the Auschwitz anniversary and a Musk speech.
-Also: Threats against Anthony Fauci; resign, or else; police use of tasers; aging women.`\
+Also: Threats against Dr. Fauci; resign, or else; police use of tasers; aging women; an invitation to letter writers.`\
 https://nytimes.com/2025/01/29/opinion/elon-musk-germany-nazi-past.html

 **In a hearing with many fiery exchanges, one about antidepressants got personal.**\